 This is a recipe everyone should have in their recipe repertoire.
 It’s perfect for any recipe that calls for cooked white rice, like Chicken Fried Rice or saucy Beef and Broccoli Stir Fry.

-- Soaking white rice for long periods is not necessary as it is naturally soft and can result in mushy rice.
+- Soaking white rice for long periods is not necessary since it’s naturally soft and can result in mushy rice.

-- Rinsing rice is a great idea for cleanliness to remove dust, chemicals, bugs, and debris.
-It also removes excess starch, ensuring the rice has a fluffy texture with separated kernels.
+- Rinsing rice is a great idea for cleanliness to remove dust and to remove excess starch, ensuring the rice has a fluffy texture with separated kernels.

 How to Rinse Rice Before Cooking